Risk Bounds for High-dimensional Ridge Function Combinations Including Neural Networks: Introduction

 If $ \phi $ has right at left limits $ -1 $ and $ +1 $, respectively, the fact that $ \phi(\tau x) \rightarrow \text{sgn}(x) $ as $ \tau \rightarrow +\infty $ allows one to use somewhat arbitrary activation functions as basis elements.
-It is natural to impose a restriction on the size of the internal parameters and to also enjoy a certain degree of smoothness not offered by step functions.
-Thus we consider the result in \cite{Breiman1993}, which allows one to approximate $ f^{\star} $ by linear combinations of ramp ridge functions (also known as first order ridge splines or hinging hyper-planes) $ (x\cdot \alpha-t)_{+} = \max\{0, x\cdot \alpha-t \} $, with $ \|\alpha\|_1 = 1 $, $ |t| \leq 1 $.
-These functions are continuous and Lipschitz.
-In the supplementary material \ref{suppA} we refine a result from \cite{Breiman1993}.
-For an arbitrary target function $ f^{\star} $ with $ v_{f^{\star},2} $ finite, there exists an approximation of the form \eqref{general} activated by ridge ramp functions with $ \|a_k\|=1 $ and $ |b_k| \leq 1 $ such that
+For our results, it in undesirable to have unbounded weights.
+Accordingly, it is natural to impose a restriction on the size of the internal parameters and to also enjoy a certain degree of smoothness not offered by step functions.
+Although, it should be mentioned that classical empirical process theory allows one to obtain covering numbers for indicators of half-spaces (which are scale invariant in the size of the weights) by taking advantage of their combinatorial structure \cite{Bartlett2009}.
+Nevertheless, we adopt the more modern approach of working with smoothly parameterized dictionaries.
+In this direction, we consider the result in \cite{Breiman1993}, which allows one to approximate $ f^{\star} $ by linear combinations of ramp ridge functions (also known as first order ridge splines or hinging hyper-planes) $ (x\cdot \alpha-t)_{+} = \max\{0, x\cdot \alpha-t \} $, with $ \|\alpha\|_1 = 1 $, $ |t| \leq 1 $.

-The supplement also discusses refinements of these approximation bounds and how one can reach similar conclusions with second order splines having bounded internal parameters.
-The Lipschitz property of the ramp functions yields smaller covering numbers and thus improved rates over that which can be obtained using step functions.
-We define the set